hermeznetwork/docs/docs/faq/end-users.md

 To remedy this, please make sure you have enough funds in your L1 Ethereum account to cover the gas to complete the withdrawal.

 ### My withdrawal is stuck in the last step
 The last step of the withdrawal transfers the funds from the smart contract to the user's account.
-If the gas price suddenly increases, the recommended gas price from metamask will be too low and the transaction will be stuck in Ethereum transaction pool.
-You can go to metamask and speed up the transaction setting a higher gas price.
+If the gas price suddenly increases, the recommended gas price from Metamask will be too low and the transaction will be stuck in Ethereum transaction pool.
+You can go to Metamask and speed up the transaction by setting a higher gas price.

 ### Why is my Deposit taking so long to process?